 The bridge behind the cathedral is the perfect walking route to Gorky Park – a nice walk along the river for 20 to 30 minutes.
 Gorky Park is a must see and Moscow’s equivalent to Manhattan’s Central Park.

 This is the ultimate Muscovite weekend hangout.
 There’s always something to do here, between its kid-friendly fair attractions and its beautiful gardens and lakes.
-The park is a point of pride for locals and do not miss its majestic entrance!
-In the winter Gorky turns into a big scating rink!
+The park is a point of pride for locals.
+Also, do not miss its majestic entrance!
+In the winter Gorky turns into a big skating rink, just one of the many marvels of Moscow’s cold months.

-If you’re visiting in summer, go to the area’s iconinc bar & terrace – Strelka!
-Have lunch or an early drink here, and prepare for the ultimate Moscow sunset!
+If you’re visiting in summer, go to the area’s iconic bar & terrace – Strelka!
+Have lunch or an early drink here, and prepare for the ultimate Moscow sunset.

 This is a small and artsy area around Novy Arbat street, with a lot of tourist-focused shops.
 Here you can find souvenir shops, cafés and art happenings.
 To get away from crowds, navigate the smaller inner streets to find where artists live!